 applies to asbestos that is used as part of an employer’s work materials or that is on a premises owner’s property.
 Liability extends only to on-site workers’ household members who live in close proximity to the workers and therefore are in sustained contact with them.

 This broad new liability is not limited to places where asbestos-bearing products are manufactured, but also encompasses places where asbestos is incidentally on-site.
 Interestingly, the Court’s language mentioned only “on-site workers,” not visitors or guests who may have been exposed to the same “take-home” exposure risk, but who did not perform any work.

 Airborne toxic chemical exposure

 While the Haver decision addressed only asbestos “take-home” exposure by on-site workers, California residents know all too well that they can be exposed to airborne toxins if they live anywhere in the vicinity of the state’s 17 refineries.
 Just last month the California Environmental Protection Agency, in conjunction with the Office of Environmental Health Hazard Assessment, the California Air Resources Board and the Interagency Refinery Task Force, issued a report identifying 188 chemicals emitted by refineries.
-The top five chemicals are as follows:
+The top five chemicals

 - Sulfuric acid